uhop/dcl-site/source/2.x/docs/debug_js/log/index.md

   console.log("*ZzZzZzZzZzZzZ*")
 });

-dclDebug.log(george);
+dcl.log(george);
 {% endcodeblock %}

 The snippet above will produce a following output on console:

-{% codeblock %}
+{% codeblock lang:text %}
 *** object of class B
-*** class B depends on 1 classes
+*** class B depends on 1 class: A
-    dependencies: A
-    class method constructor is CHAINED AFTER (length: 0) class method sleep is UNCHAINED BUT CONTAINS ADVICE(S), and has an AOP stub (before: 0, around: 1, after: 1) object method sleep has an AOP stub (before: 0, around: 1, after: 2)
+*** class B has 2 weavers: constructor: after, sleep: super
+    sleep: object-level advice (before 0, after 2)
 {% endcodeblock %}

 ## Notes

-1. It is always a good idea to specify a property called `declaredClass`, which can be any readable text used to identify your "class" definition.
-It is used by `dclDebug` facilities to provide a human-readable information.
-Common convention is to specify a name to reflect its logical "path", like "dcl/debug" or "dcl/debug/CycleError".
+It is always a good idea to specify a property called `declaredClass`, which can be any readable text used to identify your "class" definition.
+It is used by `dcl/debug` facilities to provide a human-readable information.
+Common convention is to specify a name to reflect its logical "path", like `"dcl/debug"` or `"dcl/bases/Mixer"`.